bnjmnt4n/site/_posts/2014-12-4-platform.js-v1.3.0.md

 [Platform.js](https://github.com/bestiejs/platform.js) is a platform detection library, similar to [`ua-parser`](http://www.uaparser.org/) — a port of [Browserscope](http://www.browserscope.org/)’s user agent parser to other languages.
 However, it is written in JavaScript, and has a much smaller file size, by focussing on browsers that have larger market shares, as opposed to the [extensive list of browsers](https://github.com/ua-parser/uap-core/blob/master/regexes.yaml) supported by `ua-parser`.

 In the latest release — v1.3.0 — we’ve included bug fixes, optimizations and code cleanups galore.
-Apart from that, we’ve added platform detection support for 2 new browsers: IE Tech Preview (aka.
+Apart from that, we’ve added platform detection support for a few new browsers, including: IE Tech Preview (aka.
 IE 12), as well as IE Mobile 11 on Windows Mobile 8.1.
-In this post, we’ll go through the chnages
+In this post, we’ll go through an overview of some of the changes we’ve made.

-<h2 id="ie-technical-preview"><span class=text>IE Technical Preview / IE 12</span> <a class=anchor href="#ie-technical-preview">#</a></h2>
+## IE Technical Preview / IE 12

 [IE Technical Preview](http://devchannel.modern.ie/) / IE 12 is the developer version of IE. It runs on the [preview version of Windows 10](http://windows.microsoft.com/en-us/windows/preview), and is available for users to test at [remote.modern.ie](https://remote.modern.ie/).
 It comes with many changes to IE’s user agent string.
 Before we get to IE Technical Preview, I’d like to go through a brief overview of IE’s user agent string history, as well as how Platform.js uses them.